 3. Etymology: from Latin, literally, "master of a house, head of a family"; from pater, "father" + familias, "family".

-From Marcus Pacuvilus (c.
+A motto by Marcus Pacuvilus (c.
 220 - c.
-130 B.C.).
-He wrote fourteen plays and a satire.
+130 B.C.) who wrote fourteen plays and a satire.
 Only fragments of the plays survive.

 Motto of University College School, London, U.K.